jbequ5/Hydrogen/README.md

 # Carbon

-**Decentralized Agentic Engine for Robust Physics-Informed Neural Operator Surrogates**
+**Decentralized Incentive System for Physics-Informed Neural Operator Surrogates**

 Carbon is a Bittensor subnet that builds a decentralized, agentic system where miners and autonomous agents collaboratively discover fast, robust, and physics-respecting training strategies for high-fidelity engineering surrogates.
 It combines an **MCP-powered participation layer with built-in testing loops**, a **rigorous hidden adversarial validation mechanism**, and a **Landscape Agent that compounds symbolic and causal knowledge** over time.
 The result is an accelerating engine that has a real chance to outperform centralized players in this still-nascent space.